Expedited Passport and a Cruise for Mother’s Day - Expedited Passports

 Getting a Passport For a Family Cruise

 Are you trying to decide what to do when the kids get out of school for summer vacation?
 Here’s a surprisingly cheap idea: take the family on a cruise!
-B-Net.com has a post up that describes the deep discounts the cruise industry is offering to keep itself afloat.
-According to the post, some cruises are even cheaper than staying in a nice hotel!
+CBS News has a post up that describes the deep discounts the cruise industry is offering to keep itself afloat.

 Do You Need a Passport To Go on a Cruise?